 We have been fortunate in working with a number of visiting artists including textiles artist Dominique Clark, mural artist Phil Daniels, 3D artist Ali McKenzie and painters Sophie Fox and Louise Birtles.

 In lower school pupils spend 15 minutes each day on dance and musical movement.
 They have an additional 12 week block of dance during PE lessons.
 In middle school students participate in a 7 week block of street dance with a specialist teacher; and in upper school they have a weekly option during PE to take part in street dance and yoga.
 Movement and Dance are also incorporated into music lessons, e.g. through country dancing, Dalcroze techniques and playground games.

 Drama is embedded into English lessons at Parkside, such that the children use movement, signing and music to tell stories and recite rhymes and poems, and use dramatic improvisation and role play to explore different literary and language themes.
 In upper school they study Shakespeare and storytelling using puppets, thought trails and drama techniques.
-We offer a Drama option course in which pupils learn how to use the voice in a dramatic context, a Media option course in which they study film making, and a Broadcasting option course where they produce news and weather reports, develop interview techniques and make ‘how to’ films.
+We offer a Drama option course in which pupils learn how to use the voice in a dramatic context and a Media option course in which they study film making.

 We are very fortunate in counting a number of artists and musicians amongst our staff, both teachers and teaching assistants, enabling us to provide specialist teaching of the arts within and beyond curriculum time.
 Many of our students go on to study arts subjects at college and we are delighted to discover through our Leavers Questionnaires that their interests and aptitudes, that we have nurtured and encouraged, continue as they transition into adulthood.